Medicine Overview of Pantoshoot Tablet

 How to use Pantoshoot Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pantoshoot 40mg Tablet at a fixed time.
+Pantoshoot 40mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Pantoshoot Tablet works

 Pantoshoot 40mg tablet is a proton pump inhibitor (PPI).
 It works by reducing the amount of acid in the stomach which helps in relief of acid-related indigestion and heartburn.

 - Inform your doctor if you do not feel better after taking it for 14 days as you may be suffering from some other problem that needs attention.